nomad-hzb/nomad-hiern/README.md

-# NOMAD's schema for HZB perovskite research
+# NOMAD's schema for HIERN solar cell research

 See [here](https://nomad-hzb.github.io/nomad-baseclasses/) for the documentation.